-The second part of the this theorem was proved by the idea that holomorphic spheres can be described as suitable gluing of holomorphic disks.
+The second part of this theorem was proved using the idea that holomorphic spheres can be described as suitable gluing of holomorphic disks.
 More precisely, we pass to the tropical limit (see Mikhalkin \cite{Mikhalkin06} for a nice introduction to tropical geometry) and observe that a tropical curve can be obtained as a gluing of tropical disks.
 For example, a line $\bP^1$ in $\bP^2$ is obtained as a gluing of three disks, and this can be made precise in the tropical limit (see Figure \ref{fig:tropical}).
 This observation was later generalized and used by Gross \cite{Gross10} in his study of mirror symmetry for the big quantum cohomology of $\bP^2$ via tropical geometry; see also \cite{Gross_book}.

-In fact, the first part of the above theorem can be generalized to {\em any} compact toric manifold by appropriately defining the function $\Phi$ as a power series over certain Novikov rings; the second part was proved for semi-Fano toric surfaces by direct computations in \cite{Chan-Lau10}, and in general it follows from the main theorem in Fukaya-Oh-Ohta-Ono \cite{FOOO-toricIII}.
+The first part of the above theorem can in fact be generalized to {\em any} compact toric manifold by appropriately defining the function $\Phi$ as a power series over certain Novikov rings; the second part was proved for semi-Fano toric surfaces by direct computations in \cite{Chan-Lau10}, and in general it follows from the main theorem in Fukaya-Oh-Ohta-Ono \cite{FOOO-toricIII}.